 Public presentations may be ticketed, but they cannot exclude the public or limit who may be a member of the audience.
-If the event has limited capacity, everyone must have equal access or opportunity to attend on a first-come, first-served basis.
-Examples of the types of events these grants support include, but are not limited to, art exhibitions, film screenings, music, dance, and theater performances, online arts programming, literary readings and publications, and local arts festivals.
+If the event has limited capacity, everyone must have equal access or opportunity to attend on a first come, first serve basis.
+Examples of the types of events these grants support include art exhibitions, film screenings, music, dance, and theater performances, online arts programming, literary readings and publications, local arts festivals, and other activities.
+Examples of live virtual events include livestreamed concerts or performances, virtual artist talks, virtual Q&A's and other activities.

-A nonprofit organization whose primary mission is not the public presentation or exhibition of art and culture should focus its grant application on the public-facing arts programs it is proposing.
+A nonprofit organization whose primary mission is not the public presentation or exhibition of art and culture should focus their grant application on the public facing arts programs they are proposing.
 It may be helpful to provide context on how the arts programming fits into the primary programming of the organization.

-Nonprofit organizations or applicants whose primary programming takes place in K-12 schools must have a public-facing arts program open to the public.
+Nonprofit organizations or applicants whose primary programming takes place in K-12 schools or is arts education focused must have a public-facing arts program open to the general public.
 Public programming can be geared toward youth audiences but must be accessible to everyone.